 Yes.
 We can resurface most textured surfaces.
 Our trademarked VermicuHIDE ® system takes advantage of the texture to hide imperfections on the surface below.

 Generally the cost is similar to a false ceiling installation.
-Costs for false ceilings can vary significanly depending on the experience of the contractor and the quality of their workmanship, but generally you get what you pay for.
-The finish acheived with a resurfaced ceiling is an industry high Level 5 finish (AS/NZS 2589), which is highest quality acheivable according to AS/NZS standards.
-A floating ceiling will only acheive a Level 4 surface unless you are prepared to spend thousands of dollars extra.
+Costs for false ceilings can vary significantly depending on the experience of the contractor and the quality of their workmanship, but generally you get what you pay for.
+The finish achieved with a resurfaced ceiling is an industry high Level 5 finish (AS/NZS 2589), which is the highest quality attainable according to AS/NZS standards.
+A floating ceiling will only achieve a Level 4 surface unless you are prepared to spend thousands of dollars extra.

 No. Because we only remove the "poky" part of the texture, the body of the texture remains in tact on the ceiling.
 It is the body of the texture that provides the sound dulling effects of vermiculite.
 The VermicuHIDE ® process encapsulates the body of the texture and therefore sound must still travel through the vermiculite resulting in the same sound insulating benefits .